Your local children's centres provide support with responsive breastfeeding, responsive bottle-feeding and introducing solid food.

-You can even go to children's centres before your baby is born – they can support you in becoming a parent.
+You can visit children's centres before your baby is born for support on becoming a parent.

 When feeding your baby, there are some important things you can do to make sure you're closely responding to your baby’s needs.